vivek13462/TrackMe/README.md

-# <a href="https://geotracker-473.herokuapp.com" target="_blank">GeoTracker</a>
+# <a href="https://trs-cpsc597.herokuapp.com/" target="_blank">TRS</a>

-A Web application that helps users to reachout to government officials to report their current location and send message.
+A Web application that helps users to report threat to the police department on single button click.

 <a href="https://nodejs.org/en/">Node.js</a> | <a href="https://expressjs.com/">Express 4</a> | <a href="https://www.heroku.com/">Heroku Cloud Platform</a> | <a href="http://passportjs.org/">passport js authentication</a> | <a href="https://www.mongodb.com/">MongoDB</a> | <a href="http://mongoosejs.com/">Mongoose ODM</a> | <a href="http://getbootstrap.com/">Bootstrap framework</a>